Tropical ataxic neuropathy: Epidemiology

+Causes and symptoms

+The causes of TAN are unclear; there may be several separate causes of similar symptoms.

 There are thought to be two neurological syndromes lumped together as TAN.
 One affects adolescents, appears with retrobulbar optic neuropathy and evidence of malnutrition, and improves with better nutrition.
 Half of these adolescents are seen to have spinal ataxia.

 The other affects middle-aged and elderly people.
 They suffer sensory polyneuropathy, including weakness and paresthesic sensations.
 Paresthesias include sensations of numbness, heat, cold, tightness, crawling motion, tingling, pins and needles, and a feeling of walking on cotton or pebbles.
 Weaknesses show as gait ataxia (lack of co-ordination).
 Affected people also suffer optic atrophy and sensory neural deafness, on both sides of the body.
 There is neurological damage to the pyramidal tract of the spinal cord.
 For these older patients, evidence of malnutrition is rarer, and improving nutrition does not improve symptoms.

 Most of those with the older-onset form have symptoms in their legs, but a third to a half also have arm symptoms.
 Symptoms tend to worsen during the rainy season (see monsoon, harmattan), and are often worse at night.
 Symptoms associated with the lower cranial nerve are rarer; most patients do not show them.
 These symptoms include dysarthria (difficulty articulating words), dysphagia (difficulty swallowing), shortness of breath, and dysphonia (difficulty speaking); dysphonia is more common in women, and shows as hypophonia (lack of co-ordination in the vocal cords) and an inability to shout.

+Diagnosis

+The diagnostic criteria were defined in 1968.
+TAN is defined by "bilateral optic atrophy, bilateral sensory neural deafness, predominant posterior column involvement, and pyramidal tract myelopathy, with ataxic polyneuropathy".
+The classification of TAN is still not settled, and researchers disagree about it.